geospatialeco/SpatialDataScience/content/authors/admin/_index.md

 - Visitors
 ---

+Welcome to the GEARS Lab!
 Shaun Levick is an Associate Professor of Remote Sensing at Charles Darwin University and the CSIRO.
-He uses remote sensing and spatial data analytics to improve land management in tropical landscapes.
-His research interests include natural capital accounting, functional landscape rehabilitation, and computer vision for science communication.
+His research lab uses remote sensing and spatial data analytics to improve land management in tropical landscapes.
+Research interests include natural capital accounting, functional landscape rehabilitation, and computer vision for science communication.